Discovering the Ecological Self

-Discovering the Ecological Self is a multi-institutional art project designed to foster environmental stewardship and create environmental leaders and Social Practice artists.
+Discovering the Ecological Self is a Social Practice art project designed to foster environmental stewardship and create environmental leaders and Social Practice artists.
 Researching and creating art from personally and culturally significant nature-based symbols, patterns, and images, we re-awaken our deep relationship with nature.
-As we explore this relationship, we discover new understandings of our selves and our place in the universe.
+As we explore this relationship, we discover new understandings of ourselves and our place in the universe.
 This project was recently awarded a Pollination Project Grant.

 Many of us are experiencing a great disconnect with nature coupled with feelings of alarm and helplessness over ongoing environmental destruction.
 In his book, The Sand County Almanac, Aldo Leopold calls for a Land Ethic, in which “the relationships between people and land are intertwined: care for people cannot be separated from care for the land.
 A land ethic is a moral code of conduct that grows out of these interconnected caring relationships.”
 Leopold argues that this cannot come about without a close personal connection to nature.
 And yet, the title alone of Richard Louv’s book, The Last Child in the Woods provides frightening reminder that our separation from nature is widening.
 This project is to help people re-discover an intimate relationship with nature in order to inspire and help empower sustainable action.